Our clinical waste collections are continuing as normal.

 You can put things like sanitary waste, nappies, incontinence pads and other similar waste in your green rubbish bin for normal collection.

-If you think that you need more space we may be able to provide you with additional capacity.
-You will need to complete a healthcare waste referral form, available from your local healthcare professional.
+If you think that you need more space, we may be able to provide you with additional capacity.
+Contact a healthcare professional to arrange it.

 You should dispose of any liquid hygiene waste either down the sink or toilet.

 We collect this type of waste on demand.
 It should be left in a purple lidded sharps box.